xconnected/llama2/README.md

 - The result shown was produced only with CPU and no GPU support.
 - The language model used is: ```llama-2-7b-chat.Q5_K_S.gguf``` which is only 4.7GB in size

+# Ideas
-# Ideas (implemented if I find the time, use case or demand)
+Will be implemented if I find the time, use case or demand

 - Selection of additional prompts or crafting prompts on the GUI
 - Selection of additional language model versions on the GUI
 - Reinitialization of the LLM to adjust the context size